GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 # Preparing Your Autorun File

-Place a blank .lua file into the "lua/autorun/menu" directory of your addon.
+Place a blank .lua file with a unique name into the "lua/autorun/menu" directory of your addon.
 This will be the file containing the code for your menu option.

 # Choosing a Location for Your Menu Option